Will Smith confronts Chris Rock over Jada Pinkett Smith “joke” at Oscars 2022

 Will Smith confronted Chris Rock on stage at the Oscars 2022 as the guest presenter made a “joke” about Jada Pinkett Smith.

-Rock appeared at the ceremony at the Dolby Theatre tonight (March 27), at which both Smith and Pinkett Smith were present, to help celebrate the 50th anniversary of The Godfather.
+Rock appeared at the ceremony at the Dolby Theatre tonight (March 27), at which both Smith and Pinkett Smith were present, to present the award for Best Documentary Feature.

 During his appearance, Rock commented that he couldn’t wait to see Pinkett Smith in “G.I.
 Jane 2”, alluding to her bald head.
 The actor has been vocal about suffering from the autoimmune disease alopecia, sharing the effects of the condition with her followers on social media.